Skip to content

 # Activate conda environment

-source /work/gmgi/miniconda3/bin/activate fisheries_eDNA
+source /projects/gmgi/miniconda3/bin/activate fisheries_eDNA

 ## SET PATHS (USER EDITS)